Behind the Business with New England Burials at Sea’s Capt. Brad White

 The combination of a love of the ocean and its wildlife and owning a business makes me want to get up and experience it every day.
 Our version of drive-time traffic out there is when we slow down for a passing pod of humpback whales, Atlantic white-sided dolphins, or busting blue fin tuna fish—that we can share that with families on a very important day for them is rewarding to me.

-Has it been smooth sailing or have you overcome adversity to get where you are?
+Has it been – if you’ll pardon the pun – smooth sailing or have you overcome adversity to get where you are?

 No adversity as of yet — people embrace the greening of the death care industry via burials at sea for cremated remains or full bodies from coast to coast.
 Smooth sailing—yes, as we watch and heed weather reports hourly.
 One thing we can’t control is Mother Nature, but we want client families to enjoy the event and not have to remember bad weather, so we are flexible in case we have to make schedule changes.